Non-technical summaries are available for most of the longer papers.

 Seth D. Baum and Anthony M. Barrett, 2017.
 Towards an integrated assessment of global catastrophic risk.
 In B.J.
 Garrick (editor), Proceedings of the First International Colloquium on Catastrophic and Existential Risk, Garrick Institute for the Risk Sciences, University of California, Los Angeles, pages 41-62.

 The concept for and initial work on a research project to study all the global catastrophic risks together.

 Seth D. Baum, 2017.
 On the promotion of safe and socially beneficial artificial intelligence.
 AI & Society, vol. 32, no. 4 (November), pages 543-551.

 How to motivate AI researchers to choose socially beneficial designs, with emphasis on the social psychology of AI researchers.

-Anthony M. Barrett and Seth D. Baum.
+Anthony M. Barrett and Seth D. Baum, 2017.
 Risk analysis and risk management for the artificial superintelligence research and development process.
-In James Miller, Vic Callaghan, Roman Yampolskiy, and Stuart Armstrong (editors), The Technological Singularity: Managing the Journey.
-Berlin: Springer, forthcoming.
-[Tentative citation information - publication still being finalized as of 26 August 2015]
+In Victor Callaghan, James Miller, Roman Yampolskiy, and Stuart Armstrong (editors), The Technological Singularity: Managing the Journey.
+Berlin: Springer, pages 127-140.

 Established methodologies from risk analysis and risk management can help avoid catastrophe from future advanced AI.